Jayesh-paunikar/application/README.md

 );
 ```
 ##Events
 Events can be strings or classes which can manage the arguments used for the parameters of the methods being invoked for that event.
-For a string event it would resort to using the service manager's plugin callback for all of the arguments used.
 ```php
 class Event
 {